Adriana Dunavska: Biography

 Besides her Olympic silver from the 1988 Seoul Olympics, Dunavska had a successful career with many gold, silver and bronze medals at World and European championships.
-At the European Championships in Helsinki in 1988, she became the All-around gold medalist as well as winning gold with ribbon, clubs, and hoop.
+At the European Championships in Helsinki in 1988, she became the all-around gold medalist as well as winning gold with ribbon, clubs, and hoop.
 A year earlier, Dunavska was second at the 1987 World Championships in Varna.

 The 1989 World Championships would be Dunavska's final competition.
-After grabbing the bronze in the all-around she capped off her career by performing in all four event finals, where she won silvers with ball and ribbon.
+After winning the bronze in the all-around, she capped off her career by performing in all four event finals, where she won silvers with ball and ribbon.